-4.6.1.4 New construction must be in sympathy with its context.
+4.6.1.4 New construction to be in sympathy with its context.

-a) New construction must not overpower, (in particular in terms of scale), the cottage and shed building types or dominate its context.
+a) New construction should avoid overpowering, (in particular in terms of scale), the cottage and shed building types or dominate its context.

-4.6.1.5 Do not introduce false history
+4.6.1.5 Try not to introduce false history

-- a) Do not build replicas of Arrowtown cottages or sheds or replicas of historic examples from other places as this undermines the real heritage value of the zone. - b) Do not make exact copies of the characteristic detail or ornament of historic buildings.
+- a) Try not to build replicas of Arrowtown cottages or sheds or replicas of historic examples from other places as this undermines the real heritage value of the zone. - b) Try not to make exact copies of the characteristic detail or ornament of historic buildings.